tldr-pages/tldr/pages/windows/get-help.md

 `Update-Help`

-- View an online version of cmdlet documentation in the default web browser:
+- View an online version of PowerShell command documentation in the default web browser:

-`Get-Help {{cmdlet}} -Online`
+`Get-Help {{command}} -Online`